 - Type out captions

 - Create and download

 The Kapwing Subtitle Maker is a free website for adding subtitles permanently and directly to a video.
 This caption generator – called “open captions” – embeds the text directly into the MP4 so that it looks the same any time someone watches the video.

 Go to Kapwing’s Subtitle Maker and upload the video you want to add captions to.
 You can upload a video directly from your phone or computer or paste a link to the video, if it’s already on YouTube, Vimeo, Google Drive, or another website.

-Kapwing only supports video uploads up to 500 MB or 30 minutes in length.
+For free users, Kapwing only supports video uploads up to 250 MB or 7 minutes in length.
+Pro users can published captioned videos up to 40 minutes and 1GB long.
 If you have a feature film you want to add subtitles to, you’ll need to download desktop captioning software.